JiFish/artemis/README.md

 ### Timing

-* **WAIT** x - Pauses execution for *x* seconds. *x* can be float to allow sub-second waiting.
+* **WAIT** x - Pauses execution for *x* seconds. *x* can include a decimal point to allow sub-second waiting.
 Note: this command is not particularly accurate and you should expect the actual wait time to be +/-0.04 seconds at the least.
 * **SYSTIME** - Return the time the system has been active in seconds.
-This value is a float to allow sub-second timing.
+This value includes fractions of a second.

 ### A note about system timing

 The screen can be drawn at most 30 times a second.
 This is a 'tick'.
-The **PRINT**, **REFRESH**, **BORDER**, **KEY** and **CLS** commands cause a tick.
-Executing 10,000 lines of code are the last tick will also cause a tick.
+The **PRINT**, **BORDER**, **KEY** and **CLS** commands cause a tick, unless **REFRESH WAIT** is called first.
+Executing 10,000 lines of code since the last tick will also cause a tick.

 JiBASIC is not particularly optimised.
-Your program will probably get far less than 30 ticks/second.
+Your program may get far less than 30 ticks/second.
 You should NOT assume you can draw the screen in a timely manner.

 Commands that halt execution of the program such as **INPUT** and **WAIT** will cause many ticks before control is handed back to the program.